There’s nothing as constant as change

 And we’re definitely fed up with the overuse of buzzwords like ‘unprecedented’, ‘the new normal’, ‘furlough’, ‘pivot’ and ‘social distancing’ to name a few.

-Of course, we understand why we are making sacrifices and that it’s a short-term plan for the longer-term health benefit of the population and in particular our families, our team and our clients.
+Of course, we understand why we are making sacrifices.
+We understand that it’s a short-term plan for the longer-term health benefit of the population and in particular our families, our team and our clients.

 The current situation is tough for many.
-Some have lost loved ones, some are finding it difficult to juggle home working, home-schooling and wellbeing, and some are seeing their businesses and finances suffer.
+Some have lost loved ones, some are finding it difficult to juggle home working, home-schooling and wellbeing.
+Some are seeing their businesses and finances suffer.

 It’s tough.
 Very tough.